matter-labs/zksync-era/core/lib/dal/README.md

 ### Transactions

 - `transactions`.
 Stores all transactions received by the node, both L2 and L1 ones.
-Transactions in this table are not necessarily included into a miniblock; i.e., the table is used as a persistent mempool as well.
+Transactions in this table are not necessarily included into an L2 block; i.e., the table is used as a persistent mempool as well.

 ### VM storage